 St. Patrick’s Day is a perfect time to celebrate Irish culture, a big part of which is Irish music.
-I don’t know about where you are, but in my hometown of Chicago, St. Patrick’s day parties and parades take place all over the city.
+I don’t know about where you are, but in my hometown of Chicago, St. Patrick’s Day parties and parades take place all over the city.
 If you’re hosting a party, or even attending one and enjoy introducing friends to new music, I’ve got some solid suggestions for your St. Patrick’s Day playlist.
-And, full disclosure, I first learned of most of the following bands at Temple Bar TradFest in January.
+And, full disclosure, I first learned of most of the following bands during my 2019 and 2020 trips to Temple Bar TradFest in Dublin.

 Thanks to the power of social media, I came across Billy Treacy and his music months before my arrival in Dublin for TradFest.
 Billy, often with his bandmates Anna Mary Donaghy on fiddle and Anthony “Anto” Warde on banjo, regularly play in the pubs of Dublin.
 What interested me most is that Billy typically streams his Dublin gigs to a global audience via Periscope.
 I think it’s genius!
 So, I was able to get a taste of the Dublin pub scene ahead of time and be introduced to Billy’s music.
 During his gigs, he and the band play covers and traditional pub favorites (think “Whiskey In The Jar”).
 But Billy also has a catalog of original music, some of which you’ll hear during his pub gigs.
 From the catchy and cheeky “Temple Bar”, to the bittersweet tribute, “Ma”, Billy’s music will have you toe-tapping and raising a pint to loved ones in no time.
 (Check out my interview with Billy on the Roots Rambler Podcast!)